vlonje20/devops-test-war/README.md

   <git clone + remote repository URL>

 # Create your docker image from the DevOpsTest.war
-  //You need to have a Dockerfile because this file contains a list of instruction on how
+   You need to have a Dockerfile because this file contains a list of instruction on how
    to create a docker image.
-   Docker Images cannot be created without a Dockerfile Its going to be a simple Dockerfile with only the FROM and COPY keywords//
+   Docker Images cannot be created without a Dockerfile Its going to be a simple Dockerfile with only the FROM and COPY keywords
       <vi Dockerfile>
       And paste the following:
-      FROM tomcat:8-jdk8-corretto
+      - FROM tomcat:8-jdk8-corretto
-      COPY target/ *.war /usr/local/tomcat/webapps/DevOpsTest.war
+      - COPY target/ *.war /usr/local/tomcat/webapps/DevOpsTest.war

 # With our Dockerfile present, now create your image
 - <docker build -t vlonje20/devops-test-war:testimage .>